-You need to have administrator privileges in order to remove exporters.
+- You need to have administrator privileges in order to delete exporters. - Deleting an exporter that is still operational may disrupt deduplication.
+Read more.

-During the course of work, you might have old exporters that no longer send NetFlow data but are still available in the tree.
+During the course of work, you might have old exporters that no longer send NetFlow data but they are still available in the tree.
 For this reason, you might want to clean them up.
-To remove an exporter:
+To do so:

 - 1. Go to Top N > Exporters tree

 - 2. Right click on exporter node

-- 3. Select Remove
+- 3. Select Delete

 - Confirm your administrator password

 - 5. Click OK

-If exporter continues sending NetFlow to NetVizura from a new interface, it will reappear in the tree so make sure to stop NetFlow export on the exporter before its removal.
+If exporter continues sending NetFlow to NetVizura from a new interface, it will reappear in the tree so make sure to stop NetFlow export before you delete it.